-SRS benefits for employees who entered into an SRS agreement prior to July 1, 2002 vest after two years of employment.
+SRS benefits for employees who entered into an SRS agreement prior to July 1, 2002, vest after two years of employment.
 For employees who entered into an SRS agreement on or after July 1, 2002, the SRS benefits become vested only if the employee remains in active service for two years and until the age of 55.
-SRS retirement benefits are paid out of operating funds and secured through letters of credit.
+SRS retirement benefits are paid out of operating funds and secured through a combination of letters of credit and other financial instruments.

-Mr. Mongeau's annual benefit payable under the SRS shall not exceed U.S.\$1,000,000 (C\$1,384,000).
+Mr. Mongeau's annual benefit payable under the SRS is capped at U.S.\$1,000,000 (C\$1,342,700).